 Jot down the most recent job you had, followed by the earliest ones.
 Mention the company, your job position or responsibilities, and how long you have been working there.
 Share also what you have achieved from such a job.

-5. Close Your Resume With Extracurricular Activities
+Your resume With Extracurricular Activities

 Fresh graduates often dismiss their experiences if they did not come in the form of a formal job or an internship.
 However, involvement in extracurricular activities can demonstrate that you gained valuable expertise.
 These include joining social groups and clubs and participating in sports.
 Volunteer work should also be included in your resume.
 Such experiences demonstrate your skills and capabilities.